• SAS Events

 I. ABOUT THE PROGRAM

 The Department of Sociology offers a full-time graduate program leading to the Ph.D. degree.
 The Ph.D. in Sociology is conferred in recognition of high quality, original scholarship within the discipline.
 Students earn a Master’s degree while in pursuit of the Ph.D.
-The program is not designed for students who intend from the beginning to earn solely a Master’s degree or as a part-time student.
-This is a full-time, in residence, program.
-There is no online degree.
+The program is not designed for students who intend from the beginning to earn solely a Master’s degree.
+It is, furthermore, a full-time and in-person program.
+There is no part-time study option and no remote or virtual option for completing the Ph.D.

 Next Section: II.
 Admission to the Department >